paperdave/old-random-js-stuff/easy-web-input/readme.md

 - **x**: The X position of the cursor.
 - **y**: The Y position of the cursor.
 - **scrollX**: The horizontal scrolling amount in the current frame.
 - **scrollY**: The vertical scrolling amount in the current frame.
+One scroll down on a regular mouse scroll wheel is equal to 1 scrollY.

-On trackpads in certain browsers the scroll will be very small, as to allow much smoother scrolling.
+On trackpads in certain browsers the scroll will be very small, but many over time, to allow much smoother scrolling.

 ### Mouse Buttons
 Similar to the keyboard, there are three mouse buttons you can check for